Rattanakosin Kingdom (1782–1932): Qing China

 Siam had entered the Chinese tributary relationship system, in which the Chinese imperial court recognized the rulers of Siam to maintain relations, since Sukhothai and Ayutthaya periods.
 Siamese missions to the Chinese imperial court were called Chim Kong (進貢 POJ: chìn-kòng จิ้มก้อง "to offer gifts").
 The Chinese Emperors conferred the Hong investitures (封 Peng'im: hong1 หอง) on Siamese monarchs as Siamlo Kok Ong (暹羅國王).
 Siamese kings did not consider themselves as submitted tributary rulers but rather as amicable gift exchangers, while the Chinese court would construe this as vassal homage from Siam.
 Entering the tributary relationship with China permitted the Siamese royal court to conduct lucrative commercial activities there.
 The Siamese court presented commodities ascribed by the imperial court as tributes to the Chinese Emperor who, in return, granted luxurious goods, which were more valuable than Siamese presented goods, in exchange.
 The Siamese mission to China was a profitable expenditure in itself in the view of Siamese royal court.
 The tributary relation with China did not have political implications in Siam as the Beijing court wielded little to no influence over Siam.

 Kings of the Chakri dynasty of the early Rattanakosin period continued the tradition of Chim Kong.
-The Siamese court of Bangkok was officially recognized and invested title by the Qing court in 1787.
+King Taksin of Thonburi had been in difficulties gaining recognition from the Chinese imperial court due to Emperor Qianlong telling Taksin to restore the Ayutthayan dynasty instead of establishing himself as king.
+Later the Qing court took more positive view on Taksin, who managed to send a diplomatic tributary mission to Beijing in 1781.
+The Chinese imperial court was informed that the new Siamese king Rama I was a son of Taksin so the new royal court of Bangkok was officially recognized and the king was invested title by the Qing court in 1787.
 Siam sent tributes to China once every three years.
 The Chakri kings used the family name "Zheng" (鄭), which was the family name of King Taksin, in diplomatic letters to China.
 Chinese imperial court granted the Lokto Seal (駱駝 โลโต) to the Siamese king in recognition.
 The jaded Lokto Seal bore Chinese letters Siamlo Kok Ong with the handle sculpted in the shape of camel.
 On each mission, the Siamese envoys presented three letters to the Chinese court;